Contrast-Security-OSS/integrations-scw/README.md

 ## Running the Script

 Run with `python3 contrast_scw.py`.
-It can be run more than once should changes be made, it will overwrite the rule references each time it is run.
+It can be run more than once should changes be made to the script, it will overwrite the rule references each time it is run.

+## Resetting the rules

+Run with an additional parameter `python3 contrast_scw.py reset` to reset your Contrast rules.
+This will remove all the SCW links and any manual rule references that you may have added.

 ## Tested on